umnilab/METS-R_SIM/README.md

 # 1 Overall framework

-The METS-R simulator consists of a traffic simulator module that is able to model EV taxis and EV transits and a single remote data client manager (i.e., control center), multiple instances are connected under a single remote data client manager.
-The benefits are three-fold:
+The METS-R simulator consists of a traffic simulator module for EV services and a remote data client manager (i.e., control center), multiple instances are connected under a single remote data client manager.
+The benefits of this framework are three-fold:

 1. For testing some operational algorithms (e.g., reinforcement learning algorithms) that require large amount of simulation trajectories, this framework has better data collection efficiency;